pythonph/pycon-organizer-manual/guest-relations.md

 # Guest Relations

-This committee is responsible for ensuring the safety and to ensure a pleasant experience to our foreign and local guests (especially the speakers).
+This team is responsible for ensuring the safety and to ensure a pleasant experience to our foreign and local guests (especially the speakers).

 ## Responsibilities